 - Front Squats

-Squats is a full lower body exercise working the hip and knee joints, along with the numerous muscles on the anterior (front) and posterior (back) part of the leg and the butt.
-We have quadriceps, which consist of 4 muscles, along with the hamstring, which consist of 3 muscles and the Gluteus Maximus and Minimus.
+Squats is a whole lower body exercise working the hip and knee joints, along with the numerous muscles on the anterior (front) and posterior (back) part of the leg and the butt.
+In addition, we have quadriceps, which consist of 4 muscles, along with the hamstring, which consists of 3 muscles, and the Gluteus Maximus and Minimus.

-Charles Poliquin, who writes a lot about strength training, actually encourages runners and endurance athletes to lift.
-Poliquin, in addition to research, states that “including full squats in a lower body program can improve muscular endurance and prevent the early onset of fatigue.”
+Charles Poliquin, who writes a lot about strength training, encourages runners and endurance athletes to lift.
+In addition to research, Poliquin states that “including full squats in a lower-body program can improve muscular endurance and prevent the early onset of fatigue.”
 Check out his link about “Include Full Squats in Your Training to Run Faster and Improve Endurance.”

 Romanian Deadlift (RDL’s):

-If you want more details about how to do a RDL head to “Rulon Rules to a Romanian Deadlift.”
+If you want more details about how to do an RDL, head to “Rulon Rules to a Romanian Deadlift.”

-We probably have heard of the deadlift, which is starting from the ground with the barbell and coming up to the hips, and lowering it back down.
-What I love to do with my athletes is the Romanian Deadlift, which is taking the barbell from the hips and lowering the barbell down slightly past your knees.
-We don’t want to lower it all the way to the ground; this would be considered a stiff-legged deadlift.
+You have heard of the deadlift, starting from the ground with the barbell, coming up to the hips, and lowering it back down.
+I love to do with my athletes is the Romanian Deadlift, taking the barbell from the hips and lowering the barbell down slightly past your knees.
+We don’t want to drop it to the ground; this would be considered a stiff-legged deadlift.

-Romanian Deadlifts will work the trunk, hip and knee joint.
-The RDL’s will work the gluteus maximus, hamstring muscles (3 muscles), along with lower back (erector spinae) and quadratus lumborum and will also strengthen our quadriceps (4 muscles).
+Romanian Deadlifts will work the trunk, hip, and knee joint.
+In addition, the RDL’s will perform the gluteus maximus, hamstring muscles (3 muscles), along with the lower back (erector spinae) and quadratus lumborum, and will also strengthen our quadriceps (4 forces).

-As triathletes, we tend to have a weaker posterior chain, so we need to work that in the gym versus in the pool, bike or run.
+As triathletes, we tend to have a weaker posterior chain, so we need to work in the gym versus in the pool, bike, or run.